Heathrow Cargo: The Complete Guide for Freight Shippers

 For businesses shipping 20+ pallets monthly, volume discounts and consolidated services can reduce per-unit costs by 15–25%.
 Scheduled weekly consolidations to major hubs (Frankfurt, Paris, Amsterdam) often undercut direct freighter rates by 10–20%, though transit times extend by 2–3 days.

-Heathrow's geographic advantage benefits businesses across the entire UK and EU.
-Average collection times from Heathrow to major UK distribution centres are:
+Heathrow's geographic advantage benefits businesses across the entire UK and EU, with average collection times from Heathrow to major UK distribution centres ranging from 2–3 hours for Greater London to 9–11 hours for Scotland.

 • London/South East (M25 corridor): 2–3 hours